Stocks shed some of their gains as bond yields rise again

 In other economic news, sales of previously occupied U.S. homes rose again last month, a sign that the housing market's strong momentum from 2020 may be carrying over into this year.

 Existing U.S. home sales rose 0.6% in January from the previous month to a seasonally-adjusted rate of 6.69 million annualized units, the National Association of Realtors said Friday.
 Sales rose 23.7% from a year earlier.
 It was the strongest sales pace since October.
 Homebuilder shares were broadly higher.
-PulteGroup rose 2.3%.
+Beazer Homes USA climbed 4.1%.